NikiforovAll/nikiforovall.github.io/_posts/2022-12-28-keycloak-authorization-server.md

 ## Summary

 An authorization Server is a highly beneficial abstraction and it is quite easy to solve a wide range of well-known problems without "Reinventing the wheel".
 [Keycloak.AuthServices.Authorization](https://www.nuget.org/packages/Keycloak.AuthServices.Authorization) helps you to define a protected resource and does the interaction with Authorization Server for you.
-Let me know what you think.
+Let me know what you think 🙂

 ## References